blankered/c_uart_example/README.md

-C-UART Interface Example
+C-UART Tracking Tools MOCAP to MAVLINK Message
 ========================

-This is a simple MAVLink to UART interface example for *nix systems that can allow communication between Pixhawk and an offboard computer.
+This is a simple MAVLink to UART interface example for windows systems that can allow communication between OPTITRACK MOCAP windows station and Pixhawk.

 This example will recieve one MAVlink message and send one MAVlink message.